stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 }
 ```

-If you want to integrate these settings in your own file, you should add the stryker-config section to your file and run stryker with the command `--configFilePath <relativePathToFile>` or `-cp <relativePathToFile>`.
+If you want to integrate these settings in your existing settings json, make sure the section is called stryker-config and run stryker with the command `--configFilePath <relativePathToFile>` or `-cp <relativePathToFile>`.